atelili/2BiVQA/README.md

-## Train
+## 3-Train (optional):

+This step can be skipped, and directly test the model in the next section.

-To train model:
+To train your own model:

-First we need to train a bi-lstm to do spatial pooling between patches, in our case we trained our model on KONIQ 10-k dataset.
+You can train the first bi-lstm to do spatial pooling between patches, or uses our spatial bi-lstm which was trained on KONIQ 10-k dataset.

 ```python
 python train_spatial_bilstm.py --x_train 'path to train npy file'
 ```
-Then we need to use this wieghts to train the final model.
+Then you need to train the second Bi-lstm to do temporal pooling between frames:

 ```python
 python train.py --x_train 'path to train npy file' --n 'number of frames per video' --spatial_weights 'path to spatial bi-lstm model'
 ```

-## Evaluation
+## 4-Test:

-To evaluate model:
+To test model:

 ```python